justinmahar/netlify-domain-redirector/README.md

 If no `REDIRECTS` environment variable is set for your site, a default `_redirects` file is used, which redirects all traffic to `/index.html` using the redirect `/* /index.html 200`.
 This causes the setup page to be shown when no redirects have been configured.

-## Limitations & Cost Estimate
+## Limitations & Cost Estimates

 Netlify's [free tier](https://www.netlify.com/pricing/) covers 100GB of bandwidth, which accounts for a significant amount of redirect traffic.

 A redirect response contains a small header and a location URL.
-If, on average, a redirect response consumes roughly 500 bytes of bandwidth, then:
+If, on average, a redirect response consumes roughly 500 bytes of data, then:

 ```
 100GB = 100 * 1024^3 bytes = 107,374,182,400 bytes